-- 1) All records are kept centrally and securely - 2) All visits must have completed required steps to receive approval - 3) Less paperwork, less paper - 4) You can evaluate and check evaluations of visits nationally - 5) Pupils/Staff have a record of visits they have attended - 6) A calendar can be viewed at any time to show which classes are in/out

-7) Should any legal action be taken, a record has been kept of procedures
+- 1) All records are kept centrally and securely - 2) All visits must have completed required steps to receive approval - 3) Less paperwork, less paper - 4) You can evaluate and check evaluations of visits nationally - 5) Pupils/Staff have a record of visits they have attended - 6) A calendar can be viewed at any time to show which classes are in/out - 7) Should any legal action be taken, a record has been kept of procedures

 Staff complete and upload a 'Request for Visit' form and comprehensive risk assessments for methods of travel and the destination for all educational visits.
-The Educational Visits Co-ordinator checks all of the relevant information before submitting it to the head teacher for approval.
+The Educational Visits Co-ordinator checks all of the relevant information before submitting it to the headteacher for approval.
 This comprehensive system ensures that all educational visits are well planned and that pupils and staff are kept safe.

-Internet Safety
+Online Safety

 Teaching and learning can be greatly enhanced for our pupils through the use of ICT and the internet.
 However, we all agree that the internet should be as safe as possible for pupils and staff alike.
-We participate annually in Safer Internet Day in the spring term and E-safety including how to be safe on the internet is covered in our curriculum.
+We participate annually in Safer Internet Day in the spring term and Online Safety including how to be safe on the internet is covered in our curriculum.

 The internet is available to staff and pupils.
-All are aware of the 'Conditions of Internet Use' for Staff and Pupils - staff sign this, and parents sign on behalf of the pupils.
-We also provide regular information for our parents about internet safety.
+All are aware of the 'Acceptable Use Policy and ICT Code of Conduct' for Staff and Pupils - staff sign this, and parents sign on behalf of the pupils.
+We also provide regular information for our parents about Online Safety.
 No pupil accesses the internet in school using a personal mobile device.

 An internet monitoring programme is in place to highlight possible misuse (Securus).
 The Senior Leadership Team and the Governors reserve the right to make random audits of the history file that records which websites pupils and staff have visited.
-Online filtering is in place to block all traffic that comes through the schools network that is classified as inappropriate.
-The Computing policy includes E-safety measures and the appropriate codes of conduct.
+Online filtering is in place to block all traffic that comes through the school's network that is classified as inappropriate.
+Further information can be found in the Computing and online Safety policies.